ueberdosis/hocuspocus/docs/src/docPages/guide/extensions.md

 ## Introduction

-Extensions augment hocuspocus and add additional features.
+Extensions are a quick way to add additional features to hocuspocus.
 They use the same API and the same hooks you saw in the previous chapters.

 ## Official extensions